wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 ## Two-way binding data with map

-If you have map field, then whenever you select an address, the pin on the map will change according to the new location.
-And whenever you change the location of the pin on the map, the new location will be updated to the latitude, longitude fields (if you have them).
-Moreover, the pin on the map will automatically populated when you change the value of latitude and longitude fields.
+If you have a map field, then whenever you *change an address or manually change the value of latitude and longitue fields, the pin on the map will change* according to the new location.

-So the location is synchronize between address, latitude/longitude and map fields.
+And whenever you *change the pin location, the latitude and longitude will change* (if you have these fields).

+However, if you change the pin location, the address field will *NOT* change.